MykolaVoronov/cinema-app/README.md

 # CINEMA APP

-This project simulates cinema ticket shop using Hibernate and Spring in main.
+This project simulates cinema ticket shop using Hibernate and Spring.
 This application has several possibilities:
 * User authentication and authorization
 * Adding new movie, cinema hall, movie session
 * Creating order